Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 * During testing there was a minor issue identified with the search bar of the website.
 When submitting the search form to return a result, the user could submit a blank form which in return would return all the recipes posted on the website.
 To overcome this issue, for the search form on the base.html file, 'required' was added to the input field.
 In addition, a pattern was added to the input field require a minimum of 2 characters to be entered before the user can submit the form.
 Although, the user can submit 2 blank characters for the search form, the result will now render a response to say no results were found for the blank search as no such recipes match the description of the search.

+* During testing it was identified that when a post has been published and then it is edited and changed to 'Draft' and updated, this will result in a page 404 error as the the user is being re-directed back to the post detail page which no longer exists due to the post being changed to a draft.
+The actual action itself has gone through and the admin can access the draft post from the admin section.
+The solution was to add the custom 404 error page to allow the user to navigate back to the home page safely without having to exit the website completely.

+* During testing when implementing the full CRUD functionality for admin to add posts via front end a major issue was encountered when the new post was submitted.
+A Django error page was displayed to indicate that the category column in the model could not be null.
+However, during the development process the category column which was previously migrated from the model was no longer included in the final project.
+Due to development error during this project as it was too difficult to unravel the migrations and remove the category column, this was left within the Post model.
+As this column was not used, a default placeholder was added and the TextField had blank=True and null=True as this was not required.
+This addition had resolved the issue and the admin can now create new posts without issue.

 ## Deployment <a name="deployment"></a>